-Protecting Workers During Winter
+Protecting Construction Workers During the Winter

 Workers in cold weather could be exposed to serious health problems such as trench foot, frostbite, and hypothermia.
 In certain instances, workers exposed to severe weather without personal protection equipment (PPE) can also suffer shock that could lead to death.
 Workers under cold or frost weather might show some signs as uncontrolled shivering, slurred speech, and erratic behavior.
 If you see someone with at least one of these symptoms, call for emergency help.
 Below you will find some tips and general recommendations on how to keep your construction crews warm during the winter season.